Fragmentation process, pruning poset for rooted forests, and M\"obius inversion: Tree probabilities via Möbius inversion

-The probability of a fragmentation tree $\Ts$ can thus be expressed as an alternating sum over all probabilities corresponding to fragmentation forests that can be obtained from $\Ts$ by edge deletion.
+The probability of a fragmentation tree $\Ts$ can thus be expressed as an alternating sum over all probabilities corresponding to fragmentation forests (i.e. the disjoint collection of fragmentation trees $\Tps{\alpha}{H}$, where either $\alpha=\gamma$, or $\alpha$ is an upper end of an edge in $H$). that can be obtained from $\Ts$ by edge deletion.
 For every given fragmentation forest $\Ts-H$, the ordering relation may be rewritten as

 which shows that the ordering is now prescribed within each component of $\Ts-H$, in contrast to \eqref{def:tree_event_tau}, which prescribes the ordering within the entire tree.
 The joint event $\Min{\Ef}{H}\cap \m{\Ef}{H}$ thus means that at least one link in the stump tree has been removed until time $t$, all the links in $L \setminus \G{\gamma}{H}$ are still intact, and the events corresponding to the vertices in $G$ happen in the prescribed order within each component.
-This interpretation holds for discrete and continuous time alike.